 3. Service call class

-1 | "PRODUCT-SERVICE") (value = |
+1 | (value = "PRODUCT-SERVICE") |

 Note: if your service compiles a jar package separately, you need to specify the value of

-annotation.
-Otherwise, there will be an error reportingProductService
+basePackageswhen using the@EnableFeignClientsannotation.
+Otherwise, there will be an error reportingProductServicebean cannot be found when autowiring.

-1 | "com.feigndemo.**") (basePackages = |
+1 | (basePackages = "com.feigndemo.**") |

 4. Controller